test-bench/website/user-guide/fixtures.md

 To get a better understanding of fixtures, imagine a regular test file, but the object (or objects) under test can be swapped so that the same standardized test implementation can be used against multiple objects.

 A fixture is just a plain old Ruby object that includes the TestBench API.
 A fixture has access to the same API that any TestBench test would.
-By including the `TestBench::Fixture` module into a Ruby object, the object acquires all of the methods available to a test script, including `context`, `test`, `assert`, `refute`, `assert_raises`, `refute_raises`, and `comment`.
+By including the `TestBench::Fixture` module into a Ruby object, the object acquires all of the methods available to a test script, including `context`, `test`, `assert`, `refute`, `assert_raises`, `refute_raises`, `comment`, and `detail`.

 ## Fixture API